 It’s important to appear in this map pack because it provides all the information a user needs from their search, so these users will probably not continue to scroll—especially since the map pack takes up most of the screen on mobile devices.
 These blocks feature all-important information inclusive of business name, phone number, address, reviews (if available), website, and directions.

 There are three factors that Google looks at when deciding how to rank your business in local searches.
 These include relevance, distance, and prominence.
 In short, your website needs to be properly optimized to a user’s search query, your business needs to be in close proximity to the searcher, and your business should have a high authority online and off.
-The first step is setting up your business on services like Google My Business.
+The first step is setting up your business on services like Google Business Profile.
 Focusing on your NAP (name, address, and phone number) being correct is the most important aspect of your local listings.
 If Google determines the NAP on your listings to be incorrect, you can kiss your chances of ranking in the map pack goodbye.
-In your Google My Business listing, you’ll need to provide a business name, business category, NAP data, photos, and reviews.
+In your Google Business Profile listing, you’ll need to provide a business name, business category, NAP data, photos, and reviews.

 This is just the beginning, here is a list of ways to increase your local ranking: